-• Chinese authorities at the national level in February 2020 implemented the new Measures on the Administration of Religious Groups, supplementing the revised Regulations on Reli-gious Affairs of 2018.
-They subject all registered religious groups to even tighter government control and surveillance than before, requiring their leaders and lay believers to accept, support, and promote the Party's leadership among their lead-ers and lay believers, publicize Party policies, and implement the Party's campaign to "sinicize" religions-i.e., to force them to conform to the Party's version of Chinese culture.
+- Chinese believers and outside experts compared the current situation to the Cultural Revolution (1966 to 1976), widely seen as the most repressive era for religions in PRC history, with one expert describing the present situation as "a toxic blend of Mao's ruthlessness and sophisticated 21st-century surveillance techniques-in effect, an updated religious Cultural Revolution." - Chinese authorities at the national level in February 2020 implemented the new Measures on the Administration of Religious Groups, supplementing the revised Regulations on Religious Affairs of 2018.
+The measures subject all registered religious groups to even tighter government control and surveillance than before, requiring their leaders and lay believers to accept, support, and promote the Party's leadership among their leaders and lay believers, publicize Party policies, and implement the Party's campaign to "sinicize" religions-i.e., to force them to conform to the Party's version of Chinese culture.
 The Measures essentially render all unregistered groups illegal, whereas there previously had been some tolerance for many of them.
-Critics wrote that these combined Regulations (2018) and Measures (2020) led to increased control over or persecution of religious groups.
-Chinese believers and outside experts compared the current situation to the Cultural Revolution (1966 to 1976), widely seen as the most repressive era for religions in PRC history, with one expert describing the present situation as "a toxic blend of Mao's ruthlessness and sophisticated 21stcentury surveillance techniques-in effect, an updated religious Cultural Revolution.'

-• The Sino-Vatican agreement on the appointment of bishops signed in September 2018 led to the jointly approved appointment of four bishops as of July 1, 2020, and some friendly high-level interactions between the two sides.
+Critics wrote that these combined Regulations (2018) and Measures (2020) led to increased control over or persecution of religious groups. - The Sino-Vatican agreement on the appointment of bishops signed in September 2018 led to the jointly approved appointment of four bishops as of July 1, 2020, and some friendly high-level interaction between the two sides.
 Critics said, however, that authorities had used the agreement to increase pressure on unregistered Catholic clergy to agree to a separation (i.e., "independence") of the Church in China from the Holy See, and to join the Chinese Catholic Patriotic Association (CCPA), a government body that oversees this separation.
 Authorities subjected unregistered (or "underground") Catholic clergy who resisted to pressure tactics, detention, surveillance, and removal from their churches and duties.
 Authorities also continued to demolish Catholic church buildings, remove crosses, cancel religious activities and pilgrimages, and pursue the "sinicization" campaign.

-• Violations of the religious freedom of Hui Muslim believers continued to intensify, with plans to apply "anti-terrorism" measures currently used in the Xinjiang Uyghur Autonomous Region in the Ningxia Hui Autonomous Region-a region with a high concentration of Hui Muslim believers.
+- Violations of the religious freedom of Hui Muslim believers continued to intensify, with plans to apply "anti-terrorism" measures currently used in the Xinjiang Uyghur Autonomous Region in the Ningxia Hui Autonomous Region-a region with a high concentration of Hui Muslim believers.
 Authorities required Islamic religious leaders to study Party ideology and demonstrate their political reliability or risk losing their legal status.
-A five-year plan to "sinicize" Islam in China continued in 2020, leading officials in many locations to demolish mosques; remove minarets, domes, and other Islamic features from buildings; place surveillance cameras inside mosques; close Islamic schools; and restrict Islamic preaching, clothing, Arabic script, halal food, and use of the Islamic financial system.

-• Authorities also subjected registered Protestant churches to the intensified restrictions described above, and continued to shut down unregistered or "house churches," and continued to detained some leaders for refusing to join the Three-Self Patriotic Movement.
-Authorities charged one house church pastor, Zhao Huaiguo, with "inciting subversion of state power," and sentenced pastor Wang Yi of Early Rain Covenant Church, whom they previously charged with the same crime, to nine years in prison.

-• Officials continued to persecute members of "illegal" spiritual groups such as Falun Gong and the Church of Almighty God, especially those labeled by authorities as "evil cults" (xiejiao), under Article 300 of the PRC Criminal Law, which forbids "organizing and using a cult to undermine implementation of the law."
+A five-year plan to "sinicize" Islam in China continued in 2020, leading officials in many locations to demolish mosques; remove minarets, domes, and other Islamic features from buildings; place surveillance cameras inside mosques; close Islamic schools; and restrict Islamic preaching, clothing, Arabic script, halal food, and use of the Islamic financial system. - Authorities also subjected registered Protestant churches to the intensified restrictions described above, and continued to shut down unregistered or "house churches," and continued to detain some leaders for refusing to join the Three-Self Patriotic Movement.
+Authorities charged one house church pastor, Zhao Huaiguo, with "inciting subversion of state power," and sentenced pastor Wang Yi of Early Rain Covenant Church, whom they previously charged with the same crime, to nine years in prison. - Officials continued to persecute members of "illegal" spiritual groups such as Falun Gong and the Church of Almighty God, especially those labeled by authorities as "evil cults" (xiejiao), under Article 300 of the PRC Criminal Law, which forbids "organizing and using a cult to undermine implementation of the law."